sumanyumuku98/sumanyumuku98/README.md

 ### Hi there 👋

 I am Sumanyu.
-I am a first year Masters student at NYU studying computer science.
+I graduated with a MS in Computer Science from NYU in 2023.
+Currently, I am working as a SWE, ML at Causely.

 ### About Me:
-- Doing ML research at NYU CILVR
+- Dabbling in Causal ML
 - Occasionally competing on Kaggle
-- Currently studying about Curriculum Learning
+- Crushing 1RM every-other week

 ### 🔨 Languages and Tools:
 <a href="https://pytorch.org/" target="_blank"> <img align="left" src="https://raw.githubusercontent.com/rahul-jha98/github_readme_icons/main/language_and_tools/square/pytorch/pytorch.svg" alt="pytorch" height="42px"/> </a>